The Multipath TCP counters

 the Multipath TCP connection.
 If so, the processing continues and

-the host returns a SYN+ACK
+the host returns a SYN+ACK packet with the MP_JOIN option, its

 random number and a HMAC.
 Otherwise, the MPTcpExtMPJoinNoTokenFound